12 Reasons to Purchase Our Geodesic Chicken Coop Kits

 Other portable chicken coops are so low to the ground that you will have to wait

 until after nightfall when the chickens are asleep to capture an individual chicken.
 Otherwise, when

 you open the top of a small chicken coop during the daytime, the chickens will fly out!

 You need to be able to work with your chickens at any time of the day, without crawling through chicken poop.
 You need a Geodesic Chicken Coop from Zip Tie Domes.

 (10) THE GEODESIC CHICKEN COOP CAN DOUBLE AS A GREENHOUSE

-the chicken wire and put on greenhouse plastic.
+the chicken wire and put on your greenhouse plastic.